Flexberry/Flexberry-OData-Server-Java/README.md

 # Flexberry-OData-Server-Java
-Java implementation of OData Feed for Flexberry ORM
+Java implementation of OData Feed for Flexberry Ember UI.